- Asked by: Alex Neil, MSP for Central Scotland, Scottish National Party

 Answered by Susan Deacon on 28 September 2001

-To ask the Scottish Executive what special expertise, knowledge and experience in relation to health education the chairperson of the Health Education Board for Scotland is required to have.
+To ask the Scottish Executive what criteria were used to select the successful candidate for the recent vacancy for chairperson of the Health Education Board for Scotland (HEBS) and who carried out the interview.

 Answer